MonkeyAndres/daw-notebooks/99-analysis-and-software-design/01-requirements-engineering/m4-requirements-capture.md

 Examples of interaction scenes.
 The most common type of scene are the use cases.

-* Must include
+Must include:

 * Description of the starting point
 * Description of a normal flow
 * Description of what can go wrong
 * Inform about any other parallel activity
 * Description of the end of the scene

 Example: